 PhD (University of Canberra), Bachelorof Information Technology Honours Class 1 (University of Queensland)

-Ben Kraal is a Research Fellow in the School of Design at the QUT.
+Ben Kraal is a Research Fellow and Lecturer in the School of Design at the QUT.

 Main areas of research

 Ben Kraal has developed and adapted research methods for investigating the use of complex devices in complex social settings.
 Beginning in the area of Human-Computer Interaction and now in Human-Centred Design, his research focuses on they ways in which the tools and technologies people use in their lives influence they way they interact with the world.

 Ben Kraal’s teaching concentration areas are user-centered design and usability and design research methods.

 - Swann LE, Popovic V, Blackler TL, Kraal BJ, (2014) Airport security screeners expertise and implications for interface design, Proceedings of the 2014 Design Research Society Conference p1465-1481